LighghtEeloo/flow.er/README.md

 # Flow.er

-A *notebook* and *mind-map* app, integrated with *todo-list* and *calendar* views.
-And it has *time-capsule* function.
+A *notebook* app integrated with *todo-list* utility.

-Flow.er is a Rust WASM app running in browser.
-Utilizing yew and trunk, it provides good development experience.
+Project *flow.er* is a Rust WASM app running in browser.
+Taking advantage of Yew and Trunk, it provides good development experience.

 ***Notice: this repo is under heavy development, and is currently not usable.
 To see the demo version, you can try `flower-yew-lock` branch, which is the last version of this software and is already usable, and follow the instructions below.***